Bo Burris

-James England "Bo" Burris Jr. (born October 16, 1944) is an American former professional football safety who played three seasons with the New Orleans Saints of the National Football League (NFL).
+James England "Bo" Burris Jr. (born October 16, 1944) is an American former professional football player who was a safety for three seasons with the New Orleans Saints of the National Football League (NFL).
 He was selected by the Saints in the second round of the 1967 NFL/AFL draft.
-He played college football at the University of Houston as a quarterback.
+He played college football for the Houston Cougars as a quarterback.

 Early life

 James England Burris Jr. was born on October 16, 1944, in Luling, Texas.
 He attended Brazosport High School in Freeport, Texas.

 College career

 Burris was a member of the Houston Cougars from 1963 to 1966 as a quarterback.
 He was a three-year letterman from 1964 to 1966.
 He completed 24 of 61 passes (39.3%) for 326 yards, one touchdown, and nine interceptions in 1964 while also rushing for 154 yards and two touchdowns.
 In 1965, he totaled 81 completions on 175 passing attempts (46.3%) for 1,256 yards, 12 touchdowns, and 11 interceptions, and 81 rushing yards.
 As a senior in 1966, he recorded 98 completions on 204 attempts (48.0%) for 1,666 yards, 22 touchdowns, and 21 interceptions while also rushing for 180 yards and four touchdowns.
 His 22 passing touchdowns led the country that season while his 21 interceptions were the fourth-most in the country.

 Burris also played for the Houston Cougars baseball team in 1967 as an outfielder, totaling one home run, one triple, 15 RBIs, and 11 runs while tying for the team-lead with 15 stolen bases.
 The Cougars advanced to the final round of the 1967 College World Series.
 He graduated from the University of Houston College of Business Administration.
 He was inducted into the University of Houston Athletics Hall of Honor in 1982.